thibault-barrat/faq-accordion-card/README.md

 ### What I learned

-The main difficulty in this challenge was to correctly position the diffrent svg images using the CSSS `background-image` property, for example :
+The main difficulty in this challenge was to correctly position the diffrent svg images using the CSS `background-image` property, for example :

 ```css
   background-image: url(../images/illustration-woman-online-desktop.svg);